 2) Review Your Cover

-To get the most from your health insurance, you should review your health insurance at least once per year, and most importantly, before the rate rises coming up in April.
+To get the most from your health insurance, you should review your health insurance at least once per year, and most importantly, before the rate rises coming up next April.

 If you’ve not given much or any thought to your health insurance since you first took out your current policy, you could be missing a big opportunity to make sure that your cover is still working as well as you think for you.
 With the rate rises coming into play again in a matter of weeks, you’ll want to be sure that you’re not still tied to a policy that isn’t the best value for money for your needs and budget.

-If your circumstances have changed at all since you bought the policy, you might be able to get better value for money by seeing if you can find cover that better fits your needs and doesn’t include services that you don’t need or use.
-You might have bought top level cover for pregnancy and birth services and no longer need it now that your family is complete, for example.
+If your circumstances have changed at all since you bought the policy, you might be able to get better value for money by seeing if you can find a cover that better fits your needs and doesn’t include services that you don’t need or use.
+For example, you might have bought top level cover for pregnancy and birth services and no longer need it now that your family is complete.
 Dropping to a mid level cover at this point can lower premiums as these type of policies usually exclude obstetric and age related services such as joint replacements and cataract surgery.

 The same is true of Extras cover.
-The broader Extras policies include a wide range of services that go far beyond the most popular choices but most people won’t use all of them.
-Depending on which Extras services are most relevant to you, shopping around to see what is available elsewhere.
+The broader Extras policies include a wide range of services that go far beyond the most popular choices and most people won’t use all of them.
+Depending on which Extras services are most relevant to you, shopping around to see what is available elsewhere can provide significant savings.

 3) Consider Switching Health Funds